-Alcohol and substance use is never allowed in space used by the First Step Program.
+Alcohol and substance use is never allowed in space used by the 1st Step Program.
 This includes churches, classrooms, staff offices, kitchens, conference rooms, rest rooms, outdoor play areas and all vehicles.

-The local authorities or 911 will be contacted if anyone is suspected to be under the influence of alcohol or any other substance while attending First Step socializations.
+The local authorities or 911 will be contacted if anyone is suspected to be under the influence of alcohol or any other substance while attending 1st Step socializations.

-First Step Program's POLICIES AND PROCEDURES
+POLICIES AND PROCEDURES